run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 * Using an incognito browser tab and open the Run:ai user interface.
 * Select the `Login with SSO` button.
-* Provide the `Organization name` obtained above.
 * You will be redirected to the IdP login page.
 Use the previously entered *Administrator* email* to log in.

 ### Troubleshooting

-The SSO log in can be separated into two parts:
+The SSO login can be separated into two parts:

 1. Run:ai redirects to the IdP (for example, Google) for login using a *SAML Request*.
 2. Upon successful login, IdP redirects back to Run:ai with a *SAML Response*.